department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bold-text.md

 **Don’t use bold in these cases**

-- Any part of a text link, since the blue and underlining sets apart that text enough
+- Any part of a text link, since the blue and underlining sets apart that text enough.
-- Words used to emphasize a point being made in the text, like “only if”
+- Words used to emphasize a point being made in the text, like “only if.”
+- When an H3 or H4 is more appropriate because the label is serving as a subhead.
+Screen readers navigate around the page using headings.
+If the subhead text is bold, an area of the page will  be skipped.